Liu-group/AutoSolvate/docs/installation.rst

 Installation
 =============================
-AutoSolvate can be installed with :ref:`conda <condainstall>` or :ref:`from source code <sourceinstall>`.
+AutoSolvate can be installed with :ref:`from source code <sourceinstall>` or :ref:`conda <condainstall>`

-For either approach, you want to make sure to have `conda <https://docs.conda.io/en/latest/>`_ and `git <https://git-scm.com/>`_ installed on your computer.
+For either approach, you want to make sure to have `git <https://git-scm.com/>`_ and `conda <https://docs.conda.io/en/latest/>`_ installed on your computer.

 Dependencies
 -----------------

-* If you install AutoSolvate :ref:`from conda <condainstall>`, you don't need to worry about the dependencies of AutoSolvate because they are automatically installed.
+* If you install AutoSolvate :ref:`from source code <sourceinstall>`, you can install all dependencies automatically, which we will explain :ref:`later in this document <sourceinstall>`.

-* If you choose to install AutoSolvated :ref:`from source code <sourceinstall>`, you can still install all dependencies automatically, which we will explain :ref:`later in this document <sourceinstall>`.
+* If you choose to install AutoSolvate :ref:`from conda <condainstall>`, you don't need to worry about the dependencies of AutoSolvate because they are automatically installed.

 However, if you are curious about the dependencies of AutoSolvate, please take a look at ``devtools/conda-envs/test_env.yaml`` in the AutoSolvate source code directory.
 This `YAML <https://yaml.org/>`_ file summarizes all dependencies of AutoSolvate.
 These packages will allow you to use most functionalities of AutoSolvate.